victor23daw2/bike-store-challenge/README.md

 Even tho **Sorbet** isn’t installed, I wrote code that could be typed if needed.

 I also tried to follow **SOLID**.

 ---

+### ✅ Things you can try

+- Customize a bike (select a frame, brakes, wheels, and saddle).
+- Try to add a combination that is invalid → you’ll get an error.
+- Add items to the cart and see the total update.
+- Remove items from the cart.
+- Use the admin panel to:
+  - Create new products and options
+  - Associate options with products
+- Options out of stock are disabled in the dropdown.

+Everything works without login or accounts to keep the flow quick and simple.

+---

-### 🚫 Invalid Option Combos
+### 🚫 Invalid Option Combinations

-Some parts don’t make sense together (like `Mountain wheels` and `Red rims`).
-I use an `invalid_combinations` table to store those pairs.
+Some parts don’t make sense together (like `Mountain wheels` and `Rim brakes`).
+To handle this, I use an `invalid_combinations` table to store those pairs.

-Each row links two options from the `options` table (`option_1` and `option_2` both point to options).
+Each row links two records from the `options` table (`option_1` and `option_2` both reference options).

-This way, I can change or add rules without changing code.
-It also makes things cleaner and easy to maintain.
+This makes it easy to add or modify rules without changing any code, keeping the system clean and maintainable.

+You can test the following invalid combinations (preloaded in `seeds.rb`):

+- ❌ "Mountain wheels" + "Rim brakes" → not safe
+- ❌ "Step-through frame" + "Racing saddle" → not ergonomic
+- ❌ "Disc brakes" + "Sport saddle" → incompatible configuration

+This validation happens on the frontend before adding to the cart.
+No request is sent if the combination is invalid.

 ---